SCHOOL AGE PROGRAM

-These services enhance each individual’s learning and ability to function independently, and engage the individual’s parents, guardians, and family members as integral members who can help foster independence.
+These services enhance each child’s learning and ability to function independently, and engage the child’s parents, guardians, and family members as integral members who can help foster independence.
 The School-Aged, Children’s Program supports the Expanded Core Curriculum and encourages socialization and independent living skills across nine areas of instruction:

 - Compensatory Skills: will help the student who is blind learn about the world, communicate, and develop literacy.
 Compensatory skills include concept development, spatial understanding, study and organizational skills, speaking and listening skills and the adaptations required to fully access all areas of the general curriculum.

 - Sensory Efficiency Skills: includes instruction in the use of residual vision, hearing and other senses including use of tactual, gustatory, and olfactory input to identify one's personal possessions, or use hearing and other senses to identify people.

 - Assistive Technology: adaptive devices or services that increases participation, achievement or independence for a student with a disability.
 Assistive technology helps students who are visually impaired (with and without additional disabilities) increase their access to the general curriculum and improve their academic performance.